 How We Began

-In 2014, leading physician-scientist Valentin Fuster, MD, PhD, and Mount Sinai Heart received an American Heart Association (AHA) $3.8 million grant for promoting cardiovascular health among children ages three to five and their caregivers within the high-risk communities of New York City.
+In 2014, leading physician-scientist Valentin Fuster, MD, PhD, and Mount Sinai Fuster Heart Hospital received an American Heart Association (AHA) $3.8 million grant for promoting cardiovascular health among children ages three to five and their caregivers within the high-risk communities of New York City.
 In addition, we were named one of four AHA Strategically Focused Prevention Research Network Center as part of this largest AHA grant ever awarded, totaling $15 million.

 The FAMILIA Project in Harlem builds upon the success of Dr. Fuster’s similar programs in Bogota, Colombia, and throughout Spain.
 The AHA recognized Dr. Fuster's successful research findings as one of the top 10 research advances of 2013.